peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-In this example, the consumer wants to use `FancyTab` components.
+In this example, the consumer wants to use `FancyTab` components instead of `Tab` components.
 The only reason this works is because `FancyTab` exposes the required props `selected` and `onClick`.

 #### Render Prop